shrimayee24/Leetcode-SQL-Top-50/README.md

 🎯 You can use this as a reference for structuring your own queries.

-I hope this repository helps you in your SQL journey! 😊 Feel free to explore the queries and adapt them for your own needs. 🚀
+I hope this repository helps you in your SQL journey! 😊🚀